solal-azoulay/solal-azoulay.github.io/_pages/teaching.md

 2024-2025
 =========
 - Philosophy of science, Master of cognitive science, Bordeaux, 3h
-- Philosophy of science, Second year degree in MIASHS, Bordeaux, 16h
+- Philosophy of science, Second year degree in MIASHS, 16h
 - Philosophy of science, First year degree in CPES, Strasbourg, 12h

 2023-2024